Church of St Anne, Aigburth

 The Church of St Anne is in Aigburth Road, Aigburth, Liverpool, Merseyside, England.
 It is recorded in the National Heritage List for England as a designated Grade II* listed building, and is an active Anglican parish church in the diocese of Liverpool, the archdeaconry of Liverpool and the deanery of Liverpool South Childwall.
 Its architecture is an early example of the Norman Revival style.

 History

 The church was built in 1836–37 to a design by Cunningham & Holme.
 It was founded by a group of local merchants, John Moss, Charles Stewart Parker, John Abraham Tinne and Josias Booker and was consecrated in 1837.
 In 1853–54 broad transepts were added and the chancel was extended.
 The north and south galleries were removed in 1893–94 and in 1913–14 the chancel was further extended.

 The church was damaged in an arson attack by Suffragettes on 16 December 1913.
 The altar and choir stalls were burned during a period when this movement to obtain votes for women was increasingly militant.

+On 12 January 2025, Pam Knowles achieved a Guinness World Record by becoming the longest serving Sunday School teacher in the world, she has taught at St. Anne's for over 73 years.